Why Your Automatic Car Jerks When Speeding Up At Low Speeds

 • You can fix the issue by cleaning the dirty intake valves with a gasoline direct injection cleaner or replacing any bad spark plugs.

-Do you own a Hyundai model with a gasoline direct injection engine and automatic transmission, such as the Santa Fe, Sonata, or Tucson?
+Do you own an automatic vehicle with a gasoline direct injection engine (such as the Hyundai Smartstream, Ford EcoBoost, or Chrysler Pentastar V-6)?
 Some owners have reported that their vehicle jerks sharply when they shift from park to drive and step on the gas pedal.
-Their Hyundai acts like it’s running on fumes, even though the gas tank is full.
+Their car acts like it’s running on fumes, even though the gas tank is full.
 The issue happens more often when you run the A/C.

-What are the possible causes of this issue?
+What are the possible causes of this issue in vehicles with GDI engines and automatic transmissions?
 Can you fix the problem that causes your car to jerk when speeding up from low speeds?

 Why Your Car Jerks When Accelerating at Low Speeds Despite Its Automatic Transmission

-Here are some reasons why your Hyundai is jerking when you accelerate from relatively slow speeds:
+If the issue isn’t in the transmission or its learned tables, here may be some reasons why your car jerks when you accelerate from relatively slow speeds:

 Carbon Deposits on Intake Valves

-Carbon deposits pose a bigger problem for modern engines with advanced technologies like emissions control and direct injection systems.
-In particular, Hyundai gasoline direct injection engines are prone to having their air intakes coated and clogged by unburned fuel.
+Carbon deposits pose a bigger problem for modern engines with advanced technologies like emissions control and direct injection systems., Gasoline direct injection engines are prone to having their air intakes coated and clogged by unburned fuel.

 Excessive carbon deposits can reduce the engine’s efficiency, resulting in issues like reduced power.
 They can damage the engine and cause components to fail.

-When you run your Hyundai’s gasoline direct injection engine at high RPMs, carbon deposits on the intake valves can break away.
+When you run the gasoline direct injection engine at high RPMs, carbon deposits on the intake valves can break away.
 Your vehicle might jerk violently in response to the changes.

 Incorrect Spark Plugs